 5. DO NOT Ask for Money

-As in point number one, no mention of gifts or gift preferences are included on (or in) your invitation, including that you would like to receive cash in lieu of gifts.
+As in point number one, no mention of gifts or gift preferences is included on (or in) your invitation, including that you would like to receive cash instead of gifts.

 Your attitude toward wedding gifts should be that you will be happy with whatever you receive (hard, I know, because we are tempted to try and control everything).
 Don’t lose perspective on the purpose of your wedding.
 It’s a celebration of your love and dedication to one another, not a personal fundraiser or charity event.

-A wedding registry is designed to give suggestions, not mandate what guests will give.
-A subtle way to guide your guests toward cash is to register with a registry provider that also offers cash options such as experiences or honeymoon funds.
+A wedding registry is designed to give suggestions, not mandate what guests will gift.
+A subtle way to guide your guests toward cash is to register with a registry provider offering cash options such as experiences or honeymoon funds.

 This is the modern way for guests “to send a check.”
-It’s safe and easy for the giver (nothing gets lost in the mail) and comes to you as cash to use for your honeymoon or actually whatever you want.
-Zola and Honeyfund are popular options.
-They provide a perfect mix of funds and products so there is something for everyone on your wedding gift registry.
+It’s safe and easy for the giver (nothing gets lost in the mail) and comes to you as cash to use for your honeymoon or whatever you want.
+Honeyfund and Zola are popular options, and they provide a perfect mix of funds and products, so there is something for everyone on your wedding gift registry.

 6. DO Watch Your Liquor Intake

 As long as there are weddings, there will be wedding hiccups.
-Do your best to be aware of the details that people will remember long after your big day is over.
+Do your best to manage the details people will remember long after your big day.
 But don’t stress!
-Manage what’s in your control, laugh off what you can’t control and enjoy your special day.
+Manage what’s in your control, laugh off what you can’t control, and enjoy your special day.